 In slow-roll inflation, when taking the $\sigma \to 0$ limit, the only non-vanishing diffusion coefficient is $D_{\phi\phi}$, while $D_{\pi\pi},\,D_{\pi\phi}\to 0$.
 In the case of warm inflation, we see that the latter are further suppressed by the dissipative coefficient $Q$.
 We thus conclude that, in the $\sigma\to 0$ limit,

 This expression implies that the stochastic inflation formalism result coincides with standard perturbation theory at linear order in small fluctuations.

-\textbf{Comparison with existing results.} To the best of our knowledge, the stochastic-inflation formalism has been employed once in the context of warm inflation, in Ref.~\cite{Ramos:2013nsa}.
-Our analysis yields different results from Ref.~\cite{Ramos:2013nsa}.
-First, we do not consider a Bose-Einstein distribution for the inflaton fluctuation occupation number, which according to Ref.~\cite{Ramos:2013nsa} presumably stems from a population thermalized with the radiation plasma.
-This difference is of great practical importance, as illustrated in Fig.\,\ref{fig:comparewithprevious}.
+\textbf{Comparison with previous results.} To the best of our knowledge, the stochastic-inflation formalism has been employed once in the context of warm inflation, in Ref.~\cite{Ramos:2013nsa}.
+Our analysis yields different results from those of Ref.~\cite{Ramos:2013nsa}.
+First, we emphasize that considering a Bose-Einstein distribution for the inflaton fluctuation occupation number, which may stem from a population thermalized with the radiation plasma (see e.g.\ \cite{Hall:2003zp}, \cite{Ramos:2013nsa}), is not a requirement {of the stochastic inflation formalism}.
+As we have discussed, the correction that such a population of inflaton fluctuations induces on the spectrum of curvature fluctuations {can be equally obtained through the quantization of the homogeneous solution of linear perturbations, as in Sec.\,\ref{quantumn}}.
 Our treatment also differs from Ref.~\cite{Ramos:2013nsa} in other respects.
 In Ref.\,\cite{Ramos:2013nsa}, quantum diffusion {is described to be} a second source of (effectively classical) noise, independent of the thermal noise.